 Using an efficient team approach where our team members collaborate regarding your child’s unique issue, we provide comprehensive, individualized care while reducing the need for repeat tests and procedures at the Pediatric Gastroesophageal, Upper Airway, and Respiratory Diseases Center, known as the GUARD Center.

-Doctors at the Pediatric Gastroesophageal, Upper Airway, and Respiratory Diseases Center, part of Hassenfeld Children's Hospital of New York at NYU Langone, understand that a child should not have any more tests and anesthesia than is absolutely necessary.
+Doctors at the Pediatric Gastroesophageal, Upper Airway, and Respiratory Diseases Center, part of Hassenfeld Children’s Hospital at NYU Langone, understand that a child should not have any more tests and anesthesia than is absolutely necessary.
 We use the most advanced techniques to make an accurate diagnosis and select the best treatment for your child, including:

 - digital endoscopic video, a technique that uses a high-definition camera to look at internal organs, such as the throat or stomach, to help diagnose upper airway and voice disorders

 - esophageal impedance monitoring, a minimally invasive technique that uses a special recorder to measure the amount of acid in your child’s esophagus and then uploads that information to a computer to diagnose gastroesophageal reflux disease (GERD) and assess the role of reflux in a particular condition